Fire Alarm Installation Cost

 Ionisation Fire Alarm Cost

 In an ionisation alarm, the air inside the alarm is ionised.
 This allows a current to flow.
-When smoke gets inside the alarm, it breaks the circuit and sets the alarms off.
+When smoke enters the alarm, it breaks the circuit and sets the alarms off.
 The average cost for this type of alarm is £20.

 Pros